wazzzaatosh/DcomContainerSample/README.md

 # Examples

 All of the examples can be built and run using the [test.ps1](./test.ps1) script in the root of the repository.
 The docker images may be built separately using the [build.ps1](./build.ps1) script.
+The tests make use of Pester to build and test the client/server containers against each other.

 # Building and running locally